Marathon of Hope – Terry Fox

 The Terry Fox Foundation continues where Terry had to stop.

-Everyone is welcome to participate in a Terry Fox Run, regardless of age, athletic ability or socio-economic standing.
+Everyone is welcome to participate in the annual Terry Fox Run, regardless of age, athletic ability or socio-economic standing.

 Walk, Run, Ride, Roller Blade at your own pace.